greenscreens-io/tampermonkey/README.md

-# Scritps for Tampermonkey browsers extension
+# Scripts for Tampermonkey browsers extension

 This are sample scripts showing integration with Green Screens Web Terminal.